smartcontractkit/havoc/README.md

 - Writing chaos experiments is tedious, in most cases you just copy-paste a lot, or you can forget something
 - Workflows validation is broken
 - Can't mix chaos experiments and API calls
-- No straightforward integration with load testing tools, it's easy to run an experiment, but it's hard to validate it right away
+- No straightforward integration with load testing tools, it's easy to run an experiment, but it's hard to validate it right away without additional code
 - Can't check chaos experiments statuses through API and fail the test, need to use k8s
 - Experiments created from YAML and UI and not always compatible